 5. Commercial Cleaners

 You can also try using commercial hair dye removers found in the supermarket or online.
-These use stronger chemicals than home remedies, such as hydrogen peroxide, to really work out the stains and get your carpet back to normal.
+These use stronger chemicals than home remedies, such as hydrogen peroxide, to really work out the hair dye stains and get your carpet back to normal.

 The downside is that they are not great for the environment and you may also find that they can be too harsh on certain fibres.
 Always make sure you read the instructions and manufacturer’s advice before buying and using commercial cleaners for stain removal.